1964: home haemodialysis

 All used Scribner shunts.
 Some depended on locally made or modified machines, and some of the early patients were healthcare professionals, but quickly the spread widened.
 In the same year, Boen reported visiting a patient at home in Seattle to carry out intermittent PD by repeated puncture using a rigid catheter.
 However it was to be two more decades before peritoneal dialysis, as CAPD, could become established as a realistic medium to long term home option.

-Home dialysis machine 1966, Science Museum, see below
+Home dialysis machine 1966, see below

 In 1965 Stanley Shaldon reported that giving the work to patients in the unit, primarily as a cost-saving measure, led to an increase in quality of care and in patients’ independence.
 By 1968 he was writing about the additional benefits in independence and quality of life from home haemodialysis.
 Has this changed?
 Probably not.